 Uniform Expenses

 There is a slight downside.
-If you’re active duty, you cannot claim the purchase of uniforms on your taxes.
+If you’re on active duty, you cannot claim the purchase of uniforms on your taxes.
 However, if you’re a reservist you can.
 Unfortunately, no matter which component of the armed forces you’re in, not a lot of service members take advantage of this tax deduction.

 Transportation Expenses

 Deductions for your transportation costs might not be too surprising.
-What’s surprising is what’s actually covered under your transportation deductions.
+What’s surprising is what’s covered under your transportation deductions.
 For instance, you travel to and from your assigned duty location is not covered.
 However, if you have to attend a meeting or have a temporary assignment —under one year—you can deduct it from your taxes.
 Also, you can deduct your car’s maintenance costs—yes, you read that right.

 Qualified Education Expenses